Smith's Stream Hut track

 North Block Road is approximately 100 km from Napier.
 Follow State Highway 50 for 66 km and turn right into Wakarara Road.
 After 20 km, turn left into North Block Road.
 The start of Sunrise Tracks starts at the road end.

 The last 4 km of this road is through private farmland.
-Please don’t disturb stock and leave gates as you found them.
+Do not disturb stock and leave gates as you found them.
+Dogs are not permitted.